China Cotton Association: Function of CCA

 The CCA is made up of players from the cotton sector, cotton farm groups, those in the cotton production sector, buyers, sub-contractors, vendors, exporters, warehousing companies, the clothing industry and cotton research organizations.

 Members of the association are either organizations or businesses working in the cotton sector that wish to participate in a Chinese consultation structure.
 Set up in September 2003, the association has since actively developed numerous service and conciliation activities, set up a code of ethics and internal regulations as well as professional protection services within the sector.

 The association has become one of the major partners and an important relay between official organizations, governmental structures and agricultural and industrial players in the Chinese cotton sector.

-It is a major player in the steady and stable development of the Chinese cotton sector.
+It is a major contributor to the development of the Chinese cotton sector.
 Over the last four years, it has established numerous working relationships and many regular exchanges with international organizations in the cotton trade and industry in the main producer and cotton-buying countries worldwide.